 In Braiding Sweetgrass, Native American author and biologist Robin Wall Kimmerer (of the Potowatomi people) explains how her family was severed from their traditional culture when her grandfather, like so many children of his generation, was taken from home by the U.S. government and sent to the Carlisle Indian School to be "civilized" (a truly shameful chapter of my country's history).
 It was not until many years later that his descendants reclaimed their language and heritage.
 Against this painful background, Kimmerer writes movingly of her father's morning ritual when the family camped on the slopes of Tahawus each summer (the Algonquin name for Mount Marcy in the Adirondaks):

-"I was pretty sure no other family I knew began their day like this," she continues, "but I never questioned the source of those words and my father never explained.
+"I was pretty sure no other family I knew began their day like this, but I never questioned the source of those words and my father never explained.
 They were just part of our life among the lakes.
 But their rhythm made me feel at home and the ceremony drew a circle around our family.
 By those words we said, 'Here we are,' and I imagined that the land heard us -- murmured to itself, 'Ohh, here are the ones who know how to say thank you.' "

 "Sometimes my father would name the gods of Forked Lake or South Pond or Brandy Brook Flow, wherever our tents were settled for the night.
 I came to know each place was inspirited, was home to others before we arrived and long after we left.
 As he called out the names and offered a gift, the first coffee, he quietly taught us the respect we owed these other beings and how to show our thanks for summer mornings.